russelldb/bigsets/doc/bigsets-design.md

 It is possible that instead of the full context we could return a per-element context at read time, and only store that.
 We should benchmark the difference.

-#### 6.4.3.
-Per Element Tombstone Value

-As above, a bigset clock.
-This is the merged clock of all seen inserts for a given element.
-See [compaction](#compaction) for how it gets created and removed.

 ### 6.5.
 Write operations - Insert and Remove